zxc916684603/ecs/intl.en-US/User Guide/Instances/Create an instance/Create an f3 instance.md

 ## Procedure {#section_csy_fm1_ydb .section}

-For more information about how to create an f3 instance, see [Create an instance by using the wizard](reseller.en-US/User Guide/Instances/Create an instance/Create an instance by using the wizard.md#).
+For more information about how to create an f3 instance, see [create an instance by using the wizard](reseller.en-US/User Guide/Instances/Create an instance/Create an instance by using the wizard.md#).
 However, the following configurations are recommended:

 -   **Billing Method**: Select **Pay-As-You-Go** or **Subscription**.